project status complete

 There is not enough capacity in the Cardross sewer network which has led to sewer flooding affecting nearly a dozen properties.
 Geilston Park and the tennis courts have also been affected.

-The project will provide protection for the community with the minimum impact both during and after construction and also on the environment.
+The project provides protection for the park and wider village and has been delivered with the minimum impact on the community and the environment.

 Geilston Park